FAQs: Cookieless Measurement

 How do you generate probabilistic attribution scores, and how do you ensure accuracy?

 We train our models using probabilistic events combined with deterministic data (which more accurately determine which events are for the same user).
-We can train our models on this subset of data and then score them on the larger complete set of events.
+We can train our models on this subset of data and then score them on the larger, complete set of events.
 In this way, our models expand our knowledge of the small set of deterministic events into probabilistic scores on the larger set of events.

 How do you validate that attribution results are correct/accurate?